Game Development

 Toetsing

-There will be no written tests in this game development course!
-But there are assignments to make per class.
+There will be no written tests in this game development course.
+There are, however, individual assignment to make per class.

 Individual portfolio of achievements